suziexi/frameblends.github.io/README.md

 *An example sentence from the annotations released as part of FrameNet 1.5 with three targets marked in bold.*

 - Two-stage statistical model that takes lexical targets in their sentinel contexts and predicts frame-semantic structures
-- [Greedy beam search algorithm](https://towardsdatascience.com/an-intuitive-explanation-of-beam-search-9b1d744e7a0f)for argument identification that avoids illegal argument overlap
+- [Greedy beam search algorithm](https://towardsdatascience.com/an-intuitive-explanation-of-beam-search-9b1d744e7a0f) for argument identification that avoids illegal argument overlap
 - Error analysis pertaining to the dual decomposition argument identification algorithm
 - Uses graph-based semi-supervised learning to better generalize to new predicates